samwang0723/dotfiles/kubernetes/README.md

 # Kubernetes local environment
 Use Orbstack https://orbstack.dev/ instead, better performance and resources usage compared to Docker or Rancher.

+## k9s
+K9s provides a terminal UI to interact with your Kubernetes clusters.
+The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
+K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources. https://github.com/derailed/k9s

+    brew install k9s
+    k9s

 ## k3d/k3s Installation

     k3d cluster create --api-port 6550 -p "9080:80@loadbalancer"  -p "9443:443@loadbalancer" --agents 2 --k3s-arg '--disable=traefik@server:*'